-In the event of a child being sent home due to sickness or injury, iSAMS will be updated.
-An accident form must be given to the Form Teacher as soon as possible (see Appendix 4).
+In the event of a child being sent home due to sickness or injury, an Absence Note to inform the Form Teacher must be completed by the First Aider and signed by the parent or guardian collecting the child.
+This form must be given to the Form Teacher as soon as possible (see Appendix 4).